Comparing Help Desk vs. Desktop Support

 System Monitoring

 There is some overlap between desktop support and IT cybersecurity.
-While enterprises must have data security experts to manage network security controls, desktop support technicians with the right certification can perform important network tasks: monitoring traffic, flagging suspicious logins, reviewing access logs, and keeping an eye out for potential distributed denial-of-service attacks.
+While enterprises must have data security experts to manage network security controls, desktop support technicians with the right certification can perform important network tasks: monitoring traffic, flagging suspicious logins, reviewing access logs, and watching for potential distributed denial-of-service (DDoS) attacks.

 ARE HELP DESK OR DESKTOP SUPPORT SERVICES BEST FOR YOUR BUSINESS?

-FIND IT PROFESSIONALS YOU CAN TRUST FOR HELP DESK AND DESKTOP SUPPORT
+FIND TRUSTED HELP DESK AND DESKTOP SUPPORT WITH TSP

 Related news